 Are you getting all the nutrients you need from the food you eat?
 Even if your diet is healthy, you may not be getting enough of certain vitamins and minerals.
-That’s where supplements can come in handy.
+That’s where supplements, from the Best Multivitamins for Men and women to supplements for individual vitamins and minerals, can come in handy.
 But with so many options on the market, it can be tough to figure out which ones are best for you.
 Here’s a quick guide to some vitamins and supplements that your body needs.

 This is a hormone that is produced by the pineal gland and helps to regulate the body’s circadian rhythm.
 It can be found in foods like tuna, salmon, and turkey, or it can be taken as a supplement.
 It is often used to help people who have jet lag or who work night shifts.
 This hormone can also be used to help people who have insomnia.
 The recommended dosage for melatonin is 3 mg, but it is important to consult with a doctor before taking this supplement.